FBI releases video of 'delusional' Navy Yard shooter

-WASHINGTON The FBI released surveillance video and photos of Navy Yard shooter Aaron Alexis on Wednesday and said he believed electromagnetic waves had been controlling him for months before the rampage that killed 12 people.
+WASHINGTON The FBI released surveillance video and photos of Navy Yard shooter Aaron Alexis on Wednesday and said he believed electromagnetic waves were controlling him for months before the rampage that killed 12 people.

 There are no signs that Alexis, 34, was targeting anybody in the September 16 shooting at the Navy Yard in southeast Washington, said Valerie Parlave, the FBI assistant director in charge of the Washington field office.

-Surveillance video released by the FBI showed Alexis driving a rented blue Toyota Prius into a Navy Yard parking garage shortly before 8 a.m.
+Surveillance video released by the FBI showed Alexis driving into a Navy Yard parking garage in a rented blue Toyota Prius shortly before 8 a.m.
 Carrying a backpack, he then entered the Naval Sea Systems Command building, site of the shootings, through a door.

-The brief video also shows Alexis, armed with a Remington shotgun and wearing dark clothing, descending a stairway and walking along corridors in a crouch position, weapon held at the ready.
+The brief video also shows Alexis, armed with a Remington shotgun and dressed in dark clothing, walking down a stairway and corridors in a crouch with the weapon held at the ready.

 People can be glimpsed at the end of one corridor.
-Alexis peeks around corners and, at one point, aims the shotgun into a room but does not fire.
+At one point, he aims the shotgun into a room but does not fire.

-Parlave said Alexis, a government technology contractor, had in his possession the shotgun, which had a sawed-off barrel and stock, and a pistol he obtained during the shooting.
+Parlave said Alexis, a government technology contractor, had been armed with the shotgun, which had a sawed-off barrel and stock, and a pistol he obtained during the shooting.

 "MY ELF WEAPON"